emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 of our refinements have come out of routinely talking about what we want out of it, and questioning whether we're doing the right things.
 Hopefully we'll have more improvements to share in the future.

+Also, if you'd like to work with us, you should [send us a message!](mailto:join@testdouble.com)